minhquyet1204/Food_oder/README.md

 # Introduction

-- This is Restaurant landing page project with React , Hooks: useContext and useReducer
+- This is Food landing page project with React , Hooks: useContext and useReducer

 # Page